Aamir3644/Car-Rental-Management-System/ASP.NET Core.md

 - EF Core is an object-relational mapper (ORM) that enables .NET developers to work with a database using .NET objects, eliminating much of the data-access code they would usually need to write.

 ## Entity Framework Core Migrations
+- Migrations in EF Core provide a way to incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.

 >> Add-Migration Initial
 >> Update-Database